-Through our core text of ‘Cops and Robbers’ we will ask children talk about some of the words and vocabulary in the story they may not know (such as ‘pilfer’), so we will look at age-appropriate dictionaries too.
+Through our core text of ‘The Snail and the Whale’ we will talk about some of the words and vocabulary in the story.

-Children will also be encouraged to begin ‘writing’ stories, and this could be with words or pictures.
+Children will also be encouraged to ‘write’ stories, and this could be with words and/or pictures.

 We will also be continuing with learning to understand the importance of writing and what its purpose is.
-Children will write messages, posters, notes, cards and lots more to aid them to become confident writers.
+Children will write messages, posters, notes, cards, postcards and lots more to aid them to become confident writers.

 Exploring media and materials

 The children will have lots of extra play opportunities on top of what we usually provide, where they can talk to their friends, take on roles and choose how to do things.
-There will be a role-play police station, as well as a ‘city’ and a ‘town’ small world.
+There will be a role-play ‘Beach Shop’, as well as a ‘Dinosaur’ small world.

-Children will be inspired to make and create lots of weird and wonderful things, such as police badges, thumb print art, junk model buildings, and mud cakes
+Children will be inspired to make and create lots of weird and wonderful things, such as beach umbrellas, sand art, and shadow pictures.

 Children will also be encouraged to be independent with their art and design and have freedom to explore how to make and do.
 We provide children with a wide range of materials where they can mark-make, write, draw, paint, stick, cut, fold… to explore and create from their own imaginations.